wen-jams/bsavi/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

+See :doc:`quickstart` for a brief introduction to the code. :doc:`class_examples` has examples for how cosmologists might use InViz, and for an in-depth walkthrough of InViz and all of its features, see :doc:`userguide`.

 .. note::

    This project is under active development.